Low-Risk Savings: The Basics

 How it works:

-- Government contribution: Bituach Leumi deposits 50 NIS per month for every eligible child automatically (as of 2025 rates)
+- Government contribution: Bituach Leumi deposits 58 NIS per month for every eligible child automatically (2026 figure; the amount is CPI-indexed and started at 50 NIS when the program launched in 2017)

 - Investment: Contributions are held in a Kupat Gemel managed by the selected fund manager.
 Parents choose the investment track (or accept the default moderate track).